pretix/pretix/doc/api/resources/events.rst

 to see available options.
 The ``explain=true`` flag enables a verbose mode that provides you with human-readable information about the properties.

+.. note:: Please note that this is not a complete representation of all event settings.
+You will find more settings
+          in the web interface.

+.. warning:: This API is intended for advanced users.
+Even though we take care to validate your input, you will be
+             able to break your event using this API by creating situations of conflicting settings.
+Please take care.

 .. versionchanged:: 3.6

    Initial support for settings has been added to the API.